thesifter/lambda-thumbnailer/README.md

 This also helped:
 https://alestic.com/2014/11/aws-lambda-cli/

- Todo: This is dirty, naming conventions etc ,
+Todo: This is dirty, clean up naming conventions etc ,